-By the end of the line, Reuben had collected two racoons and four muskrats, all stuffed into a canvas sack that was tied off with a bit of string and slung over his shoulder.
-While the muskrats were dead upon his finding them, drowned by the same waters that afforded them protection, the racoons were very much alive.
-In order to preserve the pelt, he would stand over the animal as it hissed and growled its general hatred for him, and then strike it in the head with a short iron rod he carried for just that purpose.
-In his pocket he would also carry a revolver, a short-barreled .45 caliber Navy Colt once carried by his father, a Confederate soldier during the war.
+By the end of the line, Reuben had collected two raccoons and four muskrats, all stuffed into a canvas sack that was tied off with a bit of string and slung over his shoulder.
+While the muskrats were dead upon his finding them, drowned by the same waters that afforded them protection, the raccoons were very much alive.
+In order to preserve the pelt, he would stand over the animal as it hissed and growled its general hatred for him and then strike it in the head with a short iron rod he carried for just that purpose.
+In his pocket he holstered a short-barreled .45 caliber Navy Colt once carried by his father, a Confederate soldier during the war.

-Upon checking the last of his waterborne traps, Reuben would circle back, checking upon a few that were placed inland, along a stream bed.
+Upon checking the last of his waterborne traps, Reuben circled back, checking up on a few that were placed inland, along a stream bed.
 If it were a bad day and his traps were empty, he might spend some time in the stream catching crawdads.
-But his sack was not empty and his sister was expecting him for supper, so he hurried upstream, checked his two remaining traps and then hustled his way back toward the house.
+But his sack was not empty and his sister was expecting him for supper, so he hurried upstream, checked his two remaining traps, and then hustled his way back toward the house.

-The way back was a nearly straight line through the wood, another game trail, beaten down by the numerous white tail deer that seasonally traveled its length.
+The return trip was a nearly straight line through the wood, another game trail, beaten down by the numerous whitetail deer that seasonally traveled its length.
 His mouth watered at the thought of venison, and he wondered what his sister had prepared for the midday meal.

-Fifteen minutes later, Reuben entered the small clearing upon which his home had been built by his father, over thirty years ago.
-It’s chimney expelled smokey tendrils that enveloped the nearby cedar tree and clung to it’s branches and evergreen needles, as if desperate to linger near the earth, to not dissipate into nothingness.
+Thirty minutes after inspecting his last trap, Reuben entered the small clearing upon which his home had been built by his father, over forty years prior.
+It’s chimney expelled smokey tendrils that enveloped the nearby cedar tree and clung to its branches and evergreen needles, as if desperate to linger near the earth, to not dissipate into nothingness.

 The log structure was aged but well maintained, with sturdy timbers that supported two floors, the first containing a kitchen and living space, complete with a large dining table, with bench seats, that had been used by their family for decades.
 Above, accessed via a ladder near the far wall, was the sleeping area, a sizeable loft with a large wooden bed.

-As Reuben approached the house, he could hear the voice of his sister speaking with another, a man’s voice, deep and rough; the voice of Jeremiah Woesby.
+As Reuben approached the house, he could hear his sister speaking with another, a man’s voice, deep and rough; that of Jeremiah Woesby.

 Jeremiah Woesby was a gruff man with what had been jet black hair in his youth, now streaked with grey.
 His long, unkempt beard was also black and grey, though Reuben always assumed he was grey just a bit early for his age.
 He owned his own parcel of land, located downriver, near a shallow and reclusive section known as the Ghost River.
 There, where the river shallows and widens into a cypress filled flat area, it is often difficult to determine the actual flow of the river and to become lost.
 Reuben avoided the area, for the most part, and when the opportunity presented itself, he recommended to others, the same.

-The conversation and the evening wore on uneventful, and Reuben soon found himself yearning to retire.
-After stretching the last pelt, he washed up in the outside rain basin and spoke with his sister about sending the elder man on his way.
-She argued that time had gotten the better of them all and that his home was too far to travel this late in the evening.
-She went about making a place for Jeremiah to sleep by the fire, complete with a bear pelt Reuben had acquired the year before during a hunt further east; a pelt Reuben considered among his finest.
+The conversation and the evening wore on uneventful, and Reuben soon found himself tired of company and yearning to retire.
+He spoke with his sister about sending the elder man on his way, but she argued that time had gotten the better of them all and that his home was too far to travel this late in the evening.
+She, instead, went about making a place for Jeremiah to sleep by the fire, complete with a bear pelt Reuben had acquired the year before during a hunt further east; a pelt Reuben considered among his finest.

 That bear pelt becoming tainted by the smell of that man angered Reuben.
-It would be one thing if that smell were of pipe tobacco, which he had developed a fondness for, or of bourbon, a scent he also grew to enjoy, despite having no taste for the drink itself.
-His mother’s love of the liquor had given him a rather vehement dislike of alcohol and those who were seduced by it.
-But Jeremiah instead smelled of death, and not that of the freshly killed or blood; he smelled of old death, of things musty and damp.
+It would be one thing if that smell were of pipe tobacco, which he had developed a fondness for, or of bourbon, a scent he also grew to enjoy despite having no taste for the drink itself.
+But Jeremiah instead smelled of death; he smelled of old death, of things musty and damp.
 He smelled of wet burlap and mold.
 He smelled of rot and decay, and it bothered Reuben that he could never decipher why.

-He climbed into the loft above and readied himself for sleep, and that sleep found him quickly.
-He no sooner laid his head upon his pillow and closed his eyes before sleep had pulled him into its waiting arms, and he was soon walking amongst the reeds near the rivers edge, all the stars reflected upon its still surface.
+He climbed into the loft above, undressed, and readied himself for sleep; that sleep finding him quickly.
+He no sooner laid his head upon his pillow and closed his eyes before sleep had pulled him into its waiting arms, and he was soon walking amongst the reeds near the river’s edge, all the stars reflected upon its still surface.
 He was nearing a fox den, when the sounds from within of a mating pair, muffled by earth and rock, found his ears.
 He hunched down and peered within the hole, the moon’s light strangely bright enough for him to see within, and he witnessed the three-footed fox, dead and decayed, eyeless, with its foul mouth ajar, mounted upon a small female, barely old enough to breed.